goksanisil23/CppApiDesignNotes/README.md

 ```
 Since mImpl is a private member of AutoTimer, nobody else can access the members of Impl.

 *Note that in the case above, one would need to write a deep copy constructor as we have a pointer (no matter raw or smart) as a member variable.
-Otherwise the copied object would point to the exact same mImpl.
+Otherwise the copied AutoTimer would point to the exact same mImpl.
 If copying is not meant to be supported, then the pointer must be a unique_ptr.*

+- **Singletons:**
-- **Singletons:** Useful for modeling resources that are inherently singular in nature (e.g. class to access the hardware, managers that provide single point of access to multiple resources)
+Useful for modeling resources that are inherently singular in nature (e.g. class to access the hardware, managers that provide single point of access to multiple resources)
 It relies on creating a class with a static method that returns the same instance of the class everytime it's called.
 Since we don't want new instances or copies of singleton objects, default constructor, copy constructor, assignment op. and destructor can be defined as private.